avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Compute friction forces
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The friction force encompasses all forces that oppose the motion of the particles.
-More details about One of those forces is the bottom shear force.
+One of those forces is the bottom shear force.
 The other is an optional resistance force.
 Both components are added to the :math:`F_{fric}` force term.

 Bottom shear force
 """""""""""""""""""""
-This force accounts for the friction between the snow particles and the bottom surface (:ref:`theoryCom1DFA:Bottom friction`).
+This force accounts for the friction between the snow particles and the bottom surface.
 The expression of the bottom shear stress depends on the friction model chosen but can be written in the
 following general forme, :math:`\tau^{(b)}_i = f(\sigma^{(b)},\overline{u},\overline{h},\rho_0,t,\mathbf{x})`.
 The friction model and its parameters can be set in the configuration file.
 More details about the different